 With that in mind, here are three credit cards with no fees for paying late.

 Besides having no late fees, this card features an outstanding promotional financing offer.
-New accounts receive 0%* for 18 months on purchases* and balance transfers* APR, with a 5% balance transfer fee.
-Following the promotional financing period, cardholders will receive a standard interest rate of0%* for 18 months on purchases* and balance transfers*, depending on their creditworthiness when they apply.
+New accounts receive 0% Intro APR for 18 months from date of account opening APR, with a 5% balance transfer fee.
+Following the promotional financing period, cardholders will receive a standard interest rate of 15.74% – 25.74%, depending on their creditworthiness when they apply.
 Also, this card has no penalty interest rate.
 (Full Disclosure: Citibank, PenFed and Discover advertise on Credit.com, but that results in no preferential editorial treatment.)

 Other benefits include Citi’s Price Rewind service, which will automatically refund a price difference when an eligible item is advertised for less within 60 days of purchase.
 This policy has a limit of $500 per item and an annual maximum of $2,500 per year.
 Cardholders also receive extended warranty coverage, worldwide rental car insurance, and travel and emergency assistance.
 There is no annual fee for this card.